29 FAQs about agents and distributors

 It depends on the circumstances and what you are trying to achieve.
 Considerations include:

 - Which agents or distributors have access to your target customers.

 - What your existing operations are, and how the new intermediary will fit in with them.
 For example, if you want to keep an existing sales operation (such as a sales force, telesales team or online sales), you will need someone who is happy to work alongside that.

 - What rights and responsibilities you want to be included in your agreement with the intermediary.

 - How closely you want to be involved in the sales process.
 It can be easier to have more control over how an agent handles sales.

 - What type of relationship you want to have with the end user.
 Using a distributor may distance you from the ultimate customer.

 Agents are often preferable for making high value, complex or bespoke sales.
-You will also need to use an agent if you want to sell a service you must personally deliver.
+You will also need to use an agent if you want to sell a service that must be personally delivered.

-Distributors, such as wholesalers, are often used for making lower-value sales of relatively straightforward products.
+Distributors, such as wholesalers, are often used for making high volume, lower-value sales of relatively straightforward products.

-3. How can I make sure the relationship works how I want it to?
+3. How can I make sure the relationship with a sales agent or dsitributor works how I want it to?